Introduction to Scriptless Scripts

 $$ T=tG, R=rG $$

-where t is the shared secret, G is the generator of discreet log hard group and r the random nonce
+where t is the shared secret, G is the generator of discrete log hard group and r is the random nonce.

 $$ H(P||R+T||message)x $$